 2019 marks 10 years since the first Open Doors.
 We want the city’s most important monuments to be “open” and to participate in the 2019 Open Door celebrations.
 The charm of the monuments combined with a comprehensive, thorough and inventive approach will ensure the greatest possible reach and success.

-The Cooperation Program INTERREG V-A Greece-Cyprus 2014-2020 will frame this event on the 29th of September for thee hours (13:00 until 16:00) at The Medieval City of Rhodes, with static and interactive panels promoting Inter-Regional Cooperation.
+The Cooperation Program INTERREG V-A Greece-Cyprus 2014-2020 will frame this event on the 29th of September for thee hours (13:00 until 16:00) at The Medieval City of Rhodes, (gate d’Amboise, in the trench) with static and interactive panels promoting Inter-Regional Cooperation.
 Cooperation between regions and cross-border cooperation is one of the two objectives of European Cohesion Policy, which aims to promote a harmonious economic and social development in Europe, reducing inequalities.

 Two static panels will inform the public about European cooperation and seven interactive panels that will be developed with the participation of the participants’ answers.